 Kan has tried 15 federal jury trials, and briefed and argued many federal appeals.
 National television news outlets often call upon Kan as a legal commentator – he has appeared on CNN, MSNBC, Bloomberg TV, and Vice News.
 Kan has also been quoted in newsprint publications, such as the New York Times.
 At Venable, Kan has conducted sensitive internal investigations, and has defended and advised clients in cases involving the federal and state False Claims Act, criminal antitrust, the Foreign Corrupt Practices Act, campaign finance fraud, art fraud, wire fraud, healthcare fraud, and sexual assault and harassment.

-Rebecca Ricigliano is an experienced trial and investigations lawyer, who served as a federal prosecutor in the Southern District of New York and as the second highest ranking executive at the New Jersey Attorney General's office.
+Rebecca Monck Ricigliano is a partner in the White Collar and Regulatory Enforcement Group in New York, and a member of the group's Steering Committee.
+Rebecca is an experienced trial and investigations lawyer, who served as a federal prosecutor in the Southern District of New York and as the second highest ranking executive at the New Jersey Attorney General's office.
 She conducts internal investigations for foreign and domestic clients and represents individuals and companies in grand jury and regulatory investigations, criminal trials, and civil enforcement actions.
-A member of Crowell & Moring’s White Collar & Regulatory Enforcement Group, Rebecca is resident in the firm’s New York office.
+In 2020, Chambers USA recognized Rebecca as a leading white collar lawyer.

 Rebecca also led investigations and prosecutions of members and associates of foreign terrorist organizations for material support and hostage taking, and high-ranking cartel members for narcotics and money laundering offenses.
 Rebecca led the 2013 Medicaid fraud investigation and prosecution of 49 then-current and former Russian diplomats, and conducted an investigation of campaign financing violations related to a United States Senate race.
 Rebecca has been recognized by her colleagues for her efforts, receiving the Federal Drug Agents Foundation True American Hero Award and the Council of the Inspectors General on Integrity and Efficiency Investigations Award for Excellence.